parthdmaniar/coronavirus-covid-19-SARS-CoV-2-IoCs/README.md

 Last updated: 1635 hrs IST on 23-03-2020

 Version: 1.1
 Added: 39 URLs (Most of these are defanged.)
+Total now stands at: 430.

 Version: 1.01
 Spell check and combined all IOCs under "All IOC" file.